How Much Does a New Roof Cost?

 For flat roofs, the most common materials used are rubber, TPO (Thermoplastic Olefin), and PVC (Polyvinyl Chloride).
 These materials are chosen for their durability and resistance to weathering.

 The average costs for roofing materials in Maryland can vary.
-Here’s a basic breakdown of the average costs by material:
+Here’s a basic breakdown of the average costs by material.

-• Metal shingles: $4.25 to $10 per square foot
+- Metal roofing cost: $9 to $11 per square foot

 Other materials such as cedar and slate have varying costs, with prices ranging from $7 to $20 per square foot.